Zeeshan13/1stMicroservice_IRIS_Data/README.md

    python app.py
    ```
 4. **Access the application:**
-   Once the application is running, you can open it in your browser at http://127.0.0.1:5000.
+   Once the application is running, you can open it in your browser.
 You can input the values for Sepal Length, Sepal Width, Petal Length, and Petal Width to get a prediction of the Iris species.

 ### Dockerization